islam394/dotfiles/README.md

 # dotfiles

 This repo contains my dotfile configuration, allowing for a consistent computing experience across multiple machines.
-These days I primarily use GNU/Linux via the [[https://system76.org/pop][Pop!_os]].
+These days I primarily use GNU/Linux via the [Pop!_os](https://system76.org/pop).

-I manage the various configuration files in this repo using [[https://www.gnu.org/software/stow/][GNU Stow]].
+I manage the various configuration files in this repo using [GNU Stow](https://www.gnu.org/software/stow/).
 This allows me to set up symlinks for all of my dotfiles using a single command:

 ### Install GNU Stow
 ```sh